Third Way: United States

-As a term, it was introduced by political scientist Stephen Skowronek.
-Third Way presidents "undermine the opposition by borrowing policies from it in an effort to seize the middle and with it to achieve political dominance".
-Examples of this are Richard Nixon's economic policies, which were a continuation of Lyndon B. Johnson's Great Society, as well as Clinton's welfare reform later.
-Dwight D. Eisenhower also was a supporter of a "middle way".

 Along with Blair, Prodi, Gerhard Schröder and other leading Third Way adherents, Clinton organised conferences to promote the Third Way philosophy in 1997 at Chequers in England.
 The Third Way think tank and the Democratic Leadership Council are adherents of Third Way politics.

 In 2013, American lawyer and former bank regulator William K. Black criticised then-extant Third Way movements: "Third Way is this group that pretends sometimes to be centre-left but is actually completely a creation of Wall Street – it's run by Wall Street for Wall Street with this false flag operation as if it were a center-left group.
 It's nothing of the sort".